-The shoulder-line is possibly the most distinctive part of a tailor’s work and we do not shy away from telling you what should be glaringly obvious: our aesthetic is distinctly British.
+The shoulder-line is possibly the most distinctive part of a tailor’s work.
+Our aesthetic is distinctly British.
 Our shoulders are roped and extend ever so slightly past the natural shoulder point.
 This offers a more dynamic and athletic silhouette.

 Armhole & Sleeves

 Our armholes are cut very high.
 Aside from its clear functional advantages, it also adds something to the aesthetic.
 The high armhole affords maximum comfort and freedom of movement while simultaneously stretching the silhouette to make the upper body look more slender.
 To further accentuate this slender look, we cut our sleeves rather slim, creating a true hourglass shape through the body.

 Our jackets are cut unabashedly long.
 There are many reasons why we don’t appreciate overly short suits.
 Other than the functional benefits of a longer jacket, it also elongates the silhouette.
 Our ideal length covers the fork of the trousers.
 This lengthens the look of the legs and upper body immensely.
 That being said, we always apply our own formula to determine ideal length.
 The key things we look at are relative arm length, length of the upper body, and overall body type.

 A beautiful suit must have a beautiful back.
 We cut the back as slim as possible without restricting freedom of movement.
 This is one of a good tailor’s most important tasks.